Professional Communications Bachelor’s Degree

 - Paul J. Meyer

-In school, your classmates would panic when a teacher assigned a term paper or a speech.
-Not you.
-You enjoyed the challenge of deciding the message that needed to be shared and developing a strategy to make that happen.
-Back then, you realized that you couldn't write term papers for a living.
+When you were in school, your classmates panicked when teachers assigned term papers or a speech, but you didn't.
+In fact, you enjoyed the challenge of deciding the message that needed to be shared and developing a strategy to make that happen.
+You loved it, but you knew even then that you couldn't write papers for a living.
 Now, though, you've thought about how critical clear, effective communication is for all types of organizations.
-And it's given you a career path that plays to your strengths and talents.
+And it's given you a career path that suits your strengths and talents.

-Organizations can have the most technically knowledgeable staff available.
-Yet if they cannot share and apply their expertise and knowledge, the organization is unlikely to succeed.
-Trained communications professionals can ensure that their organizations grow, thrive and succeed by analyzing, improving and coordinating the ways in which their organizations communicate-both internally and externally.
+Organizations can have the most technically-knowledgeable staff available.
+However, without the ability to share and apply their expertise and knowledge, the organization is unlikely to succeed.
+Trained communications professionals can ensure the growth and success of organizations by analyzing, improving and coordinating the ways in which they communicate - both internally and externally.

-The Professional Communication major addresses organizational communication strategies that prepare students for ethical decision making and leadership in business contexts.
-Students engage in studying sophisticated theories of conflict and crisis management, strategies for corporate and community relations, small group and team management, and sensitivity to gender and cultural issues in the marketplace.
+The Professional Communications Degree program addresses organizational communication strategies that prepare students for ethical decision-making and leadership in business contexts.
+Students engage in studying sophisticated theories of conflict and crisis management, strategies for corporate and community relations, small group and team management and sensitivity to gender and cultural issues in the marketplace.

 Through the major coursework, students learn to: